If Jared Kushner is the only person who can deliver Middle East peace — as his father-in-law Donald Trump said — he comes off as a reluctant savior.

 “So what do we offer that’s unique?
 I don’t know,” Kushner said in his seven-minute answer to an intern’s question in a recording obtained by Wired magazine.
 “And we’re trying to work with the parties very quietly to see if there’s a solution.
 And there may be no solution, but it’s one of the problem sets that the president asked us to focus on.”

-In the speech, Kushner sounds unenthused to be handling the peace process.
+In the speech, Kushner sounds unenthused about handling the peace process.
 He opens his answer by saying “this is one of the ones I was asked to take on,” and becomes more pessimistic from there, criticizing Israeli and Palestinian leaders for being mired in history and unable to let go of minor provocations.

 “You know everyone finds an issue, that ‘you have to understand what they did then,’ and ‘you have to understand that they did this,’” Kushner said.
 “But how does that help us get peace?
 Let’s not focus on that.
 We don’t want a history lesson.
 We’ve read enough books.”

 He also made some questionable claims.
 Kushner said that “not a whole lot has been accomplished over the last 40 or 50 years we’ve been doing this,” apparently dismissing Israeli peace pacts with Egypt and Jordan, the Israeli-Palestinian Oslo Accords and Israel’s withdrawal from Gaza.
 Then he said “the variables haven’t been changed much” — something that both Israeli and Palestinian officials would fiercely dispute.
-Israelis charge that their withdrawals from territory have been met only with terror and incitement, while the Palestinians claim growing Israeli settlements are making a Palestinian state near impossible.
+Israelis charge that their withdrawals from territory have been met only with terror and incitement, while the Palestinians claim that growing Israeli settlements are making a Palestinian state near impossible.

 Aaron David Miller, who worked on the peace process in Republican and Democratic administrations, said he appreciated Kushner’s skepticism while adding that his dismissal of history is misguided.

-“If you want to have any chance of doing anything on this issue, you have to see the world the way it is, not just the way you want it to be,” Miller told JTA, adding later, “You do need a history lesson, big time, because if you don’t know where you’ve been, you don’t have a chance of figuring out where you’re going.”
+“If you want to have any chance of doing anything on this issue, you have to see the world the way it is, not just the way you want it to be,” Miller said, adding later, “You do need a history lesson, big time, because if you don’t know where you’ve been, you don’t have a chance of figuring out where you’re going.”

-Kushner did boast how the Trump administration mediated an agreement to provide Palestinians with an increase of 32 million cubic meters of fresh water.
-He also praised his team for helping resolve the recent Temple Mount crisis that erupted when three Arab-Israeli gunmen killed two Israeli police officers, and escalated when Israel set up metal detectors at the holy site revered by the Muslims as the Noble Sanctuary.
+Kushner did boast about how the Trump administration mediated an agreement to provide Palestinians with an increase of 32 million cubic meters of fresh water.
+He also praised his team for helping resolve the recent Temple Mount crisis that erupted when three Arab-Israeli gunmen killed two Israeli police officers, and escalated when Israel set up metal detectors at the holy site revered by Muslims as the Noble Sanctuary.

 Kushner did not speak of the two-state solution in his answer.
 He defended Israel’s decision to erect metal detectors as “not an irrational thing to do,” although Palestinians decried the move and said the security measures made them feel like suspects at their own holy site.
 He criticized a Palestinian imam for forbidding worshippers from passing through the metal detectors.